Skip to main content

 Progress takes the best science.

-The RECOVER Initiative will collect data from many patients across the country.
-This will include studies that:
+RECOVER is collecting data from many patients across the country.
+This data is informing:

-• Use data from medical records to understand how people are experiencing Long COVID.
+• Observational cohort and electronic health record (EHR) studies that use health data to understand how people are experiencing Long COVID.

-• Examine tissues from research participants to understand changes inside the body.
+• Pathobiology, tissue pathology, and autopsy studies that examine tissues from research participants to understand changes inside the body.

-• Test different treatments for symptoms experienced by patient participants with Long COVID.
+• Clinical trials that test different treatments for symptoms experienced by patient participants with Long COVID.

-By exploring different ways that people’s bodies are affected by COVID and looking at which treatments may be effective, we can better understand Long COVID.
-We will then combine all of these data to help answer big questions about PASC, including Long COVID.
+By exploring different ways COVID affects people’s bodies and looking at which treatments may be effective, we can better understand Long COVID.
+We will then combine all of these data to help answer big questions about Long COVID.

-We designed RECOVER so that each type of study brings specific kinds of information that will help us predict, treat, and prevent Long COVID.
-Various groups of people—known as cohorts—will be included in RECOVER observational cohort studies and RECOVER clinical trial studies.
-These groups include adults, children and their caregivers, and pregnant women and their newborn babies.
-Including many different people in RECOVER cohorts will help us understand how different people experience the long-term effects of COVID.
+We designed RECOVER so that each type of study offers different kinds of information that, when combined, will help us understand, diagnose, and treat Long COVID.
+Similarly, we include different groups of people, known as cohorts, in RECOVER cohort studies.
+These groups include adults, children and their caregivers, and pregnant people and their newborn babies.
+Including diverse groups of study participants in RECOVER cohorts helps us understand how different people experience the long-term effects of COVID.

 Back to Top